spicetify/docs/docs/development/themes.md

 ---
-title: Structures
+title: Themes
-description: ✨ The guidelines and structure for addons.
+description: ✨ Information on developing a theme.
 ---

 ## Themes